-DST R002-Introduction to Learning Disability 1 unit 1 hour lecture weekly
+DST R002-Introduction to Learning Disability 1 unit

 The course will introduce basic legal aspects, definition of learning disabilities, and adult characteristics regarding learning disabilities.

 The student will study the effect of learning disabilities on the individual, the family, employment, and social interaction.
 Not applicable for degree credit.
 Course may be taken two times.
 (2)

-DST R003-Learning Disability Testing $\frac{1}{2}$ unit
+DST R003-Learning Disability Testing